RichCaloggero/audio-components/README.md

 	+ webaudio has notion of channels and destinations which are a bit hard to get my head around
 	+ generally nodes are stereo in and stereo out, but they can be mono as well depending on channelCount, channelCountMode
 	+ filter and delay are explicitly mono, but others can be either depending on what they are connected to

+## All elements

+All elements, both connectors and audio processors, are web components.
+They consist of a custom element and its JS class definition.

+In the javascript domain, all elements inherrit directly from `_AudioContext_`.
+In the HTML domain, the entire HTML graph needs to be wrapped in a `<audio-context> ... </audio-context>` element.

 ## Processors

 These take input from their previous sibling, process it, and pipe output to their next sibling.
 If a label attribute is supplied, they display a UI; if no label is supplied then they stay hidden.
+If they have a `hide-controls` attribute, the value of that attribute is used as a space-separated of field names to hide.
+Using this, we can display only those fields we need from the element.
+The `audio-reverb` element uses this to hide the `audio-convolver`'s "bypass" control while still displaying the list of available impulses.
-All parameters displayed in the UI can be set in the HTML via attributes.
+Most parameters displayed in the UI can be set in the HTML via attributes.

 ### Style

 No attempt has been made to style anything.
-I tried to break UI up using simple divs.

 ### Accessibility